A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Conflation categories

-of $f$ along $t$ exists and $q_T$ is again a kernel. \emph{Semistable cokernels} are defined dually.
+\begin{dfn} \cite[Dfn 2.4]{Crivei} Let $\mathcal{A}$ be an additive category.
+We say that $f\colon X\rightarrow Y$ is a \emph{semistable kernel} if it is a kernel and for any morphism $t\colon X\rightarrow T$ in $\mathcal{A}$ the pushout of $f$ along $t$ exists and $q_T$ is again a kernel. \emph{Semistable cokernels} are defined dually.
 A kernel-cokernel pair $(f,g)$ is a \emph{stable kernel-cokernel pair} if $f$ is a semistable kernel and $g$ is a semistable cokernel.\diam{} \end{dfn}

-Throughout this article we will consider exact categories in the sense of Quillen \cite{Quillen72} as well as their one-sided generalization due to Rump \cite{RumpMax}, Bazzoni, Crivei \cite{BC13} and Henrard, Kvamme, van Roosmalen, Wegner \cite{HR19, HR19a, HR20, HR24, HKR, HKRW}.
-We adopt the notation of \cite{HKRW, HKR, HR20} but mention below how the latter relates to the other articles.
+Throughout this article we consider exact categories in the sense of Quillen \cite{Quillen72} as well as their one-sided generalization due to Rump \cite{RumpMax}, Bazzoni, Crivei \cite{BC13} and Henrard et al.~\cite{HKR, HKRW, HR19, HR19a, HR20, HR24}.
+We adopt the notation of \cite{HKR, HKRW, HR20} but mention below how the latter relates to the other articles.

 \begin{dfn} \cite[Dfns 2.7 and 4.6]{HKRW} We call a pair $(\mathcal{A},\mathbb{C})$, consisting of an additive category $\mathcal{A}$ and a class $\mathbb{C}$ of kernel-cokernel pairs in $\mathcal{A}$, a \emph{conflation category}.
 If $(f,g)\in\CC$, then we refer to $f$ as an \emph{inflation} and to $g$ as a \emph{deflation}. \begin{compactitem} \item[(i)] A conflation category $(\mathcal{A},\mathbb{C})$ is \emph{deflation-exact} if the following three axioms hold.